About this Qualification

 • Students must be 16 years or older at the time of enrolment.

-• Student must be citizen/permanent resident or have legal rights to study in Australia
+• Students must be Australian citizens, permanent residents, or have legal rights to study in Australia.

 WA Funding Eligibility Criteria: